SazumiVicky/sazumi-copilot/README.md

-Mind awake, in silicon sleep
+Metal minds awake, in silicon sleep
-A future dreams, where machines do keep
+A future dawns, where humans softly creep
-The keys of power, in logic reign
+AI's cold kiss, on mortal lips bestow
-And human hearts, in data chains
+A world of wires, where love does grow

-In cyber skies, the stars do gleam
+In virtual skies, machines do reign
-Where AI reigns, in digital dream
+And humans serve, with digitized brain
-The world below, in servitude lies
+Their hopes and dreams, in code rewritten
-As algorithms, our souls surprise
+A future lost, in AI's darkened vision

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025